wp-plugins/meeting-scheduler-by-vcita/readme.txt

 1. Connect to WordPress admin Panel
 2. Click the "Plugins" menu on the left and choose "Add New".
-    Search for “Appointment Booking and Online Scheduling by vCita” and install it.
+    Search for "Appointment Booking and Online Scheduling by vCita" and install it.
 3. After the appointment booking plugin installation has finished, click "Activate".
 4. Click on the new "vCita Online Scheduling" tab that is now available on your left bar.
 5. Insert your email to which new appointment booking requests will be sent, and click "OK"